HISTORY

 TODAY

+IBB Hotel Collection took over Palazzo Bettina in 2023 and re-opened the boutique hotel as a 4-star hotel.
 The building integrates perfectly into the historical context of the marina and the renovation, which was carried out right from the beginning with the objective of preserving its authenticity but also enhancing it and has showcased Palazzo Bettina in its original splendour.

 All of the floors in the boutique hotel have been made using prestigious decorated tiles and the windows, doors, furniture, and accessories have all been made by the Italian company Deflorian, originally from Trentino Alto Adige, selecting and processing the best wood from the Dolomites since 1947.